 People with this condition need to be checked regularly by an eye doctor with experience in nerve-related conditions.
 Tell your doctor right away about any change in vision.

 Many causes of optic nerve atrophy cannot be prevented.

-- Older adults should have their health care provider carefully manage their blood pressure.
+- Older adults should have their provider carefully manage their blood pressure.

 - Schedule a routine annual eye exam to check for glaucoma.

 - Never drink home-brewed alcohol and forms of alcohol that are not intended for drinking.
 Methanol, which is found in home-brewed alcohol, can cause optic nerve atrophy in both eyes.

 Prasad S, Balcer LJ.
 Abnormalities of the optic nerve and retina.
 In: Daroff RB, Jankovic J, Mazziotta JC, Pomeroy SL, eds.
 Bradley's Neurology in Clinical Practice.
 7th ed.
 Philadelphia, PA: Elsevier; 2016:chap 17.

 Purvin V, Glaser JS.
 Topical diagnosis: prechiasmal visual pathways.
 In: Tasman W, Jaeger EA, eds.
 Duane's Ophthalmology.
 2013 ed.
 Philadelphia, PA: Lippincott Williams & Wilkins; 2013:vol 2, chap 5.

 Yanoff M, Cameron D. Diseases of the visual system.
 In: Goldman L, Schafer AI, eds.
 Goldman's Cecil Medicine.
 25th ed.
 Philadelphia, PA: Elsevier Saunders; 2016:chap 423.